vinodattibele/NewsApp/README.md

 * There should be a routing mechanism so that it is easy to navigate between the pages
 * The Frontpage and the Free Article is marked as free and can therefore be displayed without limitations
 * the Paid Article is not free, and shall therefore only display the first 20 words of its article content
-* the Paid Article should have a button with the text "Read the article for free by clicking here"
+* the Paid Article should have a button overlaying the article with a text similar to "Read the entire article for free by clicking here"
 * When clicking the button the user will get access to all the content within the Paid Article.

 ## Test coverage
-The news app should also contain some unit and/or component tests Run the tests with  `npm run test`
+The news app should also contain some relevant unit and/or component tests
+Run the tests with  `npm run test`